 In addition to the agencies listed by name, any current member of the World Recreational Scuba Training Council (WRSTC), which includes all RSTC members, is also recognized.

 Other agencies wishing to be recognized by the BSA may contact the Outdoor Programs Team of the national office.
 Recognition by a certifying body such as the RSTC or EUF that the agency adheres to ANSI/CEN/ISO standards would be expected.

 BSA groups shall use Safety Afloat for all boating activities.
 Adult leaders supervising activities afloat must have completed Safety Afloat training within the previous two years.
-Cub Scout activities afloat are limited to council or district events that do not include moving water or float trips (expeditions).
+Cub Scout activities afloat are limited to council, district, pack, or den events that do not include moving water or float trips (expeditions).
 Safety Afloat standards apply to the use of canoes, kayaks, rowboats, rafts, floating tubes, sailboats, motorboats (including waterskiing), and other small craft, but do not apply to transportation on large commercial vessels such as ferries and cruise ships.
 Parasailing (being towed airborne behind a boat using a parachute), kitesurfing (using a wakeboard towed by a kite), and recreational use of personal watercraft (small sit-on-top motorboats propelled by water jets) are not authorized BSA activities.

 Safety Afloat training may be obtained from MyScouting.org, at council summer camps, and at other council and district training events.
 Confirmation of training is required on tour and activity plans for trips that involve boating.
 Additional guidance on appropriate skill levels and training resources is provided in the Aquatics Supervision guide available from council service centers.